Palem1988/blocknetdx-utils/README.md

 # bdex-utils
 BlocknetDX Utils

-- The code uses randomness to generate various groups of data and scenarios.
+- The code uses randomness to generate various groups of data and scenarios and mix them together (valid, invalid, out-of-bounds data).
 So the longer the tests are run, the better.

 - It is therefore **strongly** advised to run these tests for days on a continuous basis to let the program generate very high number of combinations that may arise.

+- It's also good to run them on a periodic basis.